PranayRewane/HandWriting_Recognision/README.md

 # HandWriting_Recognision
-This is  a python program which does the handwriting recognision on MNIST datasetset by using a Dense Neural network
+This is  a python program which does the handwriting recognision on MNIST datasetset by using a Neural network